Shanghai2017/add-in-workshop/Module1_advanced.md

 - 1.10.4 Now run and test the code making sure that it works and shows as the image in [1.10](#1.10).

 ## Run, Test, and Save
+Run the modified code, ensure it works, and save your code.

 - 1.11 Once satisfied, run it to show the populated cells.